includenull/wax-ual-demo-cra/README.md

 # wax-ual-demo

-This is a demo of using [UAL](https://github.com/EOSIO/universal-authenticator-library) with React 18 for login and signing transaction on theWAX Blockchain.
+This is a demo of using [UAL](https://github.com/EOSIO/universal-authenticator-library) with React 18 and Create React App for login and signing transaction on the WAX Blockchain.

 Run the demo:
 ```